mobilityhouse/resin-release-tool/README.md

-# resin-release-tool
+# balena-release-tool
-This tool is to set release canary in resin.io
+This tool is to set release canary in Balena.io

 ## Build / Run locally
 You need poetry to build the project https://poetry.eustace.io/